 1146 North Fifth Street

-It was not much of a house either, as it was situated only a few blocks away from a sleazy strip of run-down bars.
-A few more blocks away was the street where several businesses had been burned down in the riot after Dr. Martin Luther King was shot.
+It was not much of a house either, as it was situated only a block away from a couple of of run-down bars.
+A few blocks away was the street where several businesses had been burned down in a riot in 1967.
 Still, it was something.
 Tiny rooms, in an odd concrete structure, but a place of our own.
-That house, and eventually the one next door (pictured above), and then three more on the next block, would become a de facto center for various cultural activities: a dozen or more musicians, a writer, a potter, a weaver and other artists would all emerge- living, loving, starting up families.
-It couldn't last forever- twenty years later it would all be torn down by the city for some ill-defined project.
+That house, and eventually the one next door (pictured above), and then three more on the next block, would become a de facto center for various cultural activities: a dozen or more musicians, a writer, a potter, a weaver and other artists would all emerge: living, loving, starting families.
+We knew that it couldn’t last forever, it had been scheduled for redevelopment, and twenty years later it was finally torn down by the city for some ill-defined project.